'It was a no-brainer!' - Young explains decision to swap Man Utd for Inter | Goal.com

 The 35-year-old won five major trophies during his time in Manchester, including the Premier League, and was named club captain following Antonio Valencia's departure last summer.

-Aaron Wan-Bissaka's arrival from Crystal Palace saw Young fall down the squad pecking order, and he only started 10 Premier League games for the Red Devils in the first half of the 2019-20 campaign.
+Aaron Wan-Bissaka's arrival from Crystal Palace, and the emergence of Brandon Williams, saw Young fall down the squad pecking order, and he only started 10 Premier League games for the Red Devils in the first half of the 2019-20 campaign.

 Inter pounced for his signature before he dropped into the free agency pool, tying him down to a one-year contract with the option of an extra year.